emberjs/rfcs/text/0860-ember-data-request-service.md

-In order to simplify what we believe will be a common case for handlers which are merely decorating a request, if `next` is called only a single time and `setResponse` was never called by the handler the response set by the next handler in the chain will applied to that handler's outcome.
+In order to simplify what we believe will be a common case for handlers which are merely decorating a request, if `next` is called only a single time and `setResponse` was never called by the handler the response set by the next handler in the chain will be applied to that handler's outcome.
 For instance, this makes the following pattern work `return (await next(<req>)).data;`.

 Similarly, if `next` is called only a single time and neither `setStream` nor `getStream` was